-If you have unsafe sex or share a needle, go to your local sexual health clinic, hospital emergency department or GP ASAP and ask about PEP.
+If you have unsafe sex or share a needle, go to your local sexual health clinic, hospital emergency department or GP as soon as possible and ask about PEP.

-If you ask your health service or doctor about PEP and they aren’t able to prescribe it, ask them to call the closest sexual health service to find out where you might be able to get it.
+If your health service or doctor isn’t able to prescribe PEP, ask them to call the closest sexual health service to find out where you might be able to get it.

 PREVENTING HIV – ‘COMBINATION PREVENTION’

-So HIV prevention is no longer just about using condoms.
-People now talk about ‘combination prevention’ as the new ‘prevention toolbox’.
+People now talk about HIV ‘combination prevention’ as part of the new ‘prevention toolbox’.
 The toolbox includes PrEP and PEP, as well as other new ways of preventing HIV.

-TasP refers to the fact that people with HIV who are on treatment can have so little HIV in their blood that it is undetectable in tests.
-This is called ‘undetectable viral load’ or UVL.
+Treatment as prevention refers to the fact that people with HIV who are on treatment can have so little HIV in their blood that it is undetectable in tests.
+This is called having an ‘undetectable viral load’.

 Needle and syringe programs

-Needle & syringe programs or NSPs are services that provide disposable syringes to injecting drug users.
-This actively discourages sharing of equipment and is referred to as a harm reduction policy.
+Needle and syringe programs or ‘NSPs’ are services that provide disposable syringes to injecting drug users.

 Introduction of NSPs in Australia is the main reason why rates of HIV among injecting drug users have remained low compared to other countries.

-Rates of HIV among Aboriginal and Torres Strait Islander people who inject drugs are higher than for non-Indigenous Australians, so it’s important to encourage people in our community to access NSPs and not be shamed – tell people that NSP staff will know they’re doing the right thing and won’t judge or lecture about using drugs.
+Rates of HIV among Aboriginal and Torres Strait Islander people who inject drugs are higher than for non-Indigenous Australians.
+It’s important to encourage people in our community to access NSPs and not be shamed – NSP staff will know they’re doing the right thing and won’t judge or lecture about using drugs.

 Opioid substitution therapy